qudent/RhoPaths/adversary_control/README.md

 This version is in LaTeX form and the most recent one.
 It has a focus on control theory.
-It is available on arXiv in quant-ph/4624704
+It is available on arXiv in quant-ph/4624704 and in this repository as adversary_control.pdf.